lue-bird/elm-typesafe-array/README.md

 ## [Orasund's `static-array`][static-array] – comparison

-`typesafe-array` development started before `static-array` was published but the ideas are really similar.
+`typesafe-array` development started before `static-array` was published but the ideas are really similar

 ### create